Q: Do you only work with city officials?

 Q: How do you make money?

 A: The Atlas also works with implementing partners – like government technology companies, design consultants and engineering firms – to transform their marketing materials into interactive, compelling examples of how they’ve worked with cities to solve specific problems.
 Our partner companies pay us a fee for this service.
-City projects that have been uploaded by partner companies appear with the company’s logo and contact information.
+City case studies that have been uploaded by partner companies appear with the company’s logo and contact information.
 Here’s an example.

 Q: Am I going to receive even more unsolicited sales pitches because of The Atlas?